jenkinsci/indusface-was-plugin/README.md

 Once the application build succeeds, the scan will automatically start.

 ### 6. Monitor the Scan
-Track the progress and results in the **Scan Status** section based on the pre-configured pass/fail criteria.
+Track the progress and results in the **WAS Scan report** section based on the pre-configured pass/fail criteria.

 ---